 Boston Contempt of Court Lawyer

-• Refuses to leave the family home when ordered to do so
+• Fails to leave the marital home as ordered

-• Fails to pay child support or alimony when they have the means to do so
+• Withholds child support or alimony despite having the means to pay

 Technically, you can file for contempt at any stage of litigation so long as you have a court order.
 For example, you might have received temporary orders from a judge regarding support or child custody that last only for the duration of the divorce.
 If your spouse violates them, you can seek contempt.
 The same is true when you receive permanent orders at the completion of the divorce process.